Summer Fun: Just Like in the Vanderbilts’ Day

 George Vanderbilt descended from a family famous for its love of racing and raising horses.
 Coaching and riding were always favorite recreational activities.
 Cornelia grew up riding horses, and for a time, she even had a donkey to ride.
 It’s tough to find a more exciting and beautiful way to see the estate than from the back of a horse.

-Today, you can also explore the estate’s scenic views on horseback through guided trail rides or with a leisurely carriage ride around the grounds.
+How You Can Experience This: Explore the estate’s scenic views on horseback through guided trail rides or with a leisurely carriage ride around the grounds.

 Edith and Cornelia fishing at the Lagoon.